The Algorithm Wants a Plastic Flower

 How do we find language for this pressure without collapsing into total cynicism?
 How do we survive in an industry governed by sorting algorithms without turning our art into plastic?

-First, we have to recognize that not all market awareness is inherently destructive.
+First, we have to recognise that not all market awareness is inherently destructive.
 Understanding your audience is a vital part of storytelling.
 If you are writing a romance, delivering on the emotional promise of that genre is a matter of respect for the reader’s time and investment.
 Tightening your pacing or clarifying your character motivations are often just good craft decisions.

 The danger lies in the motivation behind the edit.